 I’m Miriam Joy, a novelist, poet, blogger, vlogger, and student.
-I hail from South-East London, but have lived in Cambridge while studying for a degree in Anglo-Saxon, Norse and Celtic (currently on hold).
+I hail from South-East London, but live part of the time in Cambridge while studying for a degree in Anglo-Saxon, Norse and Celtic.
 It’s a course that contains elements of history, literature, and languages, and is mostly so obscure that no one’s heard of it.
 I write poetry and novels that include teenage assassins, modern-day knights, fairies, and punk librarians — usually not all at the same time.

 You can find all my publications on my “Books” page.
 As well as these, my poetry has appeared in The Dawntreader, two issues of Cambridge Notes, and I’ve performed at an event organised by Cambridge PEN in support of imprisoned writers.
 I write as Iron Man for YAvengers, and was a long-standing contributor to the Teens Can Write Too! blog chain from its early days until its end.

 When not studying or writing, I read a lot of books, make occasional YouTube videos, dance (mostly ballet), play music (mostly folk), and binge-watch Netflix shows.
 I also do Historical European Martial Arts, which so far consists mainly of hitting people with swords — it’s great fun.

 My health is rather delicate, as I suffer from hypermobility syndrome, coeliac disease, anxiety and depression — all things that sometimes drive me to bed for a day or more at a time.
 When my hypermobility flares up I can’t really type or hold a pen for any length of time, so you may see me blogging about my struggles with speech recognition software, or just about my latest dislocation.